 Performing limit calculation:

-I have coded a small console application to calculate the example along with the source code of the utility class.
+I have coded a small console application to calculate the example and the utility class’s source code.
 The program takes the fixed inputs, it does not read the example file.
 You must be careful with the method you choose to read the file, if you take the cfdi data through serialization, the number of decimals may not match the original document.
-For example 18.9000 in the cfdi can return in 18.9 in decimal or double object, for the program it is the same value for formulas no.
+For example, 18.9000 in the cfdi can return in 18.9 in decimal or double object, for the program it is the same value for formulas no.

 Points to consider.